Van, pickup and trailer waste permit - terms and conditions

 - The permit must match the registration number of the vehicle you have driven to the CRC.

 - If you wish to visit one of our sites in a hired vehicle, you will still get 12 visits a year.
 You will also be required to show your vehicle hire documentation together with proof of residency.
-An individual hire vehicle permit only lasts for seven days.
+Please ensure vehicle hire documentation is clearly displayed in the windscreen ready for site staff to check otherwise you may be refused entry.
+An individual hire vehicle permit only lasts for 7 days.
 Once it has expired you need to add another hire vehicle to your existing account to use your permit again.

 - No other third party (e.g. tradesman) should be involved or apply on your behalf.